Las Justas: Economy

 In 2009, it was estimated that Las Justas generate close to $6 million USD in income resulting from food and other sales as well as lodging.
 In addition to donating the use of the facilities throughout the city, the Ponce Municipal Government also contributes $200,000 to the costs of celebrating Las Justas in Ponce.

+In press conference for the 2024 event it was announced that Las Justas have a reported $18 million injection to the Mayagüez economy between its two week span.
+Furthermore, when you account the economic impact on the surrounding towns in the Mayagüez Metropolitan Area that numbers rises up to $30 million.

 Broadcast

-The events are relayed via DIRECTV (Puerto Rico Channel 161) and via Canal Universitario Ana G. Méndez “Sistema TV” on channels 40 and 26, as well as streamed via www.sistematv.com.
+The events were relayed via DIRECTV (Puerto Rico Channel 161) and via Canal Universitario Ana G. Méndez “Sistema TV” on channels 40 and 26, as well as streamed via www.sistematv.com.

+In 2024, the LAI made an agreement with WAPA Media Group to broadcast every sporting event of Las Justas through their networks and provide coverage through their sports network WAPA Deportes.
+Since then, events are broadcast through WAPA's subchannel 4.2 (dubbed WAPA Sports) with the network's sports team broadcasting live from a makeshift studio located at the Mayagüez Athletics Stadium for all 2 weeks of the games.